JuliaAI/LearnAPI.jl/docs/src/operations.md

 ## Predict or transform?

-- If the model has a target, as defined under [Scope and undefined notions](@ref scope), then only `predict` or `predict_joint` can be used to compute a corresponding target proxy.
+- If the algorithm has a target, as defined under [Scope and undefined notions](@ref scope), then only `predict` or `predict_joint` can be used to compute a corresponding target proxy.